 - Academic honesty is expected in all class-related endeavors, including e-learning.
 Students who have questions regarding issues of academic dishonesty/misconduct should refer to the College regulations, which outline unacceptable behaviors in academic matters. - Faculty members who discover evidence of academic dishonesty/misconduct should arrange to meet with the student as soon as possible to discuss the allegation.
 The faculty member informs the Dean of the School. - 3.
-If the student has no prior record of academic misconduct, acknowledges the act of academic dishonesty/misconduct and the faculty member is satisfied that the incident has been effectively resolved, then: - a.
+If the student has no prior record of academic misconduct, acknowledges the act of academic dishonesty/misconduct, and the faculty member is satisfied that the incident has been effectively resolved, then: - a.
 The faculty member will discuss with the student the College-wide policy on academic honesty, and the repercussions of this act included in the course syllabus. - b.
-The faculty member will forward a written summary of the incident and the resolution to the Dean of the School which will be kept on file until the student graduates. - c.
+The faculty member will forward a written summary of the incident and the resolution to the Dean of the School ,which will be kept on file until the student graduates. - c.
 Sanctions will range from grade reduction to expulsion from the College. - 4.
 If the student denies the allegation of academic dishonesty/misconduct or views the sanction as too severe, the student has the opportunity to appeal to the Dean of the School.
-If the faculty member believes the severity of the incident may warrant a sanction more severe than academic probation, then:

-a.
-The faculty member will forward a written summary of the incident to the Dean of the School and the Vice President for Academic Affairs.
+If the faculty member believes the severity of the incident may warrant a sanction more severe than academic probation, then: - a.
+The faculty member will forward a written summary of the incident to the Dean of the School and the Provost and Vice President for Academic Affairs.
 This summary must contain copies of all evidence including the names of any witnesses.
-The Vice President for Academic Affairs will try and resolve the issue.
-However, if this is not possible, the student is not in good academic standing, has had a past occurrence of academic misconduct, or the offense is so grievous the Vice President for Academic Affairs will convene the Academic Grievance Board (see Academic Grievance on page 38).

-b.
-An appeal to the Vice President for Academic Affairs may be made by the student if the student is dissatisfied with the decision of the Dean of the School.
+The Provost and Vice President for Academic Affairs will try and resolve the issue.
+However, the Provost and Vice President for Academic Affairs may convene the Academic Grievance Board for matters involving students who are not in good academic standing, who have had a past occurrence of academic misconduct, or as otherwise deemed appropriate. - b.
+An appeal to the Provost and Vice President for Academic Affairs may be made by the student if the student is dissatisfied with the decision of the Dean of the School.